congma/trackrefcount/README.md

    decrease of the refcount).
 This makes `f` record the Python `int` "15" (i.e. the blob) as the initial value it receives from `sys.getrefcount()` at the time of `__enter__()`ing.
-4. The empty body (`pass`) is executed, followed by the context manager's `__exit__()`.
+4. The no-op body (`pass`) is executed, followed by the context manager's `__exit__()`.
 Inside `__exit__()`, another call to `sys.getrefcount()` is made.
 This time, just as before, the built-in function does its job: it sees the number 16 as the current refcount to the blob, and returns a new